-Many parents, almost two-thirds by some estimates, provide some sort of financial support for their adult children; but how far should those housing, cash, or debt lifelines go and when, and perhaps more importantly … how should that financial support end?
+Many parents, almost two-thirds by some estimates, provide some sort of financial support for their adult children; but how far should those housing, cash, or debt lifelines go and when, or perhaps more importantly how, should that financial support end?

 One financial case to consider…

-He was in good company: about 24 million of those aged 18 to 34 lived under their parents’ roof in 2015, according to the Census Bureau.
-1 That is about a third of young Americans.
+He was in good company: more than half (54 percent) of those aged 18 to 34 in the U.S. lived under their parents’ roof in 2018, according to the Census Bureau.
+1

 By October, Spencer’s parents had decided it was time for him to leave home.

 “It was clear he wanted to be out on his own and I helped him make that transition quickly,” said Steve Shwetz, managing broker at a property management firm in Southern California.
 “Our relationship was strained for the first six months post-move out, but it is now better than when he was living at home.”

 Spencer has a slightly different take.
 “I would say moving out shattered the relationship for the next year,” he said, because it was not his choice to move out.

 Steve and his wife decided to give their son finite financial assistance as he transitioned to an independent life.
 “In exchange for leaving, we funded him monthly what we would have continued to pay for the local state university he was attending,” he said.

 To some parents, it might sound like the Shwetzes were rewarding bad behavior.
 But Steve said he was OK with the arrangement because Spencer had a plan.